tpcofficial/almace-scaffolding/_app/_posts/note/2021-02-10-the-search-for-free-and-good-linux-essential-courses.md

 Where Udemy allows content and courses from the public, Coursera is primarily for companies and universities, they have in-depth courses from the likes of Red Hat, Microsoft, Google and the Linux Foundation.

-Most of the content available is also free, even ones from large corporations!
+Most of the content available is also free*, even ones from large corporations!

 The pros: